 And yet despite his short productive period in Egypt, Samir Rafi created an Egyptian spirit that surpassed the contingencies of race and geography to reach the human absolute and worked prolifically to create what he dubbed in 1945 ‘an International Egyptian Surrealism movement.’
 To do that, he sacrificed his homeland, wife, children, friends, and colleagues and spent the last decades of his life in seclusion in Paris.

-Driven by the hope to achieve international recognition, Rafi however left Egypt at the peak of his career in June 1954.
-He remained abroad until his death in 2004, never returning, albeit for one month during the summer of 1964.
+Driven by the hope to achieve international recognition, Rafi left Egypt at the peak of his career in June 1954.
+He remained abroad until he died in 2004, never returning, albeit for one month during the summer of 1964.
 As he moved to Paris and remained there for 50 years uninterrupted, albeit a five-year stay in Algeria, his work shows signs of melancholy and homesickness, as Rafi repeatedly exploited his style and themes throughout the remainder of his life.
 Only this time, they became more Egyptian.

 Only Sami (1931-2019), his younger brother and the architect behind the Tomb of the Unknown Soldier, remained his lifetime pen friend and confidant.

 By his death, Rafi belonged neither in Egypt nor in France.
 His ability (or rather inability) to overcome obstacles became the subject of his work which explains the more somber, enigmatic, highly sexual, and darker side.